 He is the eternally existent One, forever holy and loving Creator, whose ultimate intention is to have many sons and daughters.
 God is WHAT He is, but Father is WHO He is.

 God’s only Son, eternal and holy, entered into creation, having been conceived by the Spirit and born of a virgin.
 He revealed God the Father by living His life without sin, choosing to suffer and die for the sins of the world, rising from the dead on the third day, offering salvation and eternal life to everyone who believes.

 The Holy Spirit is the life and presence of God living within the believer, teaching, comforting, equipping, and empowering each one to live life in its fullness as sons and daughters of God

 Communion, or the Lord’s Supper, is a part of the life of every believer.
 In celebrating corporately throughout the year, we invite everyone to reflect on Jesus and His sacrifice for us and victory on the cross.
-The bread represents His body which was broken for us; a body prepared by the Father through the Spirit and given to Jesus to demonstrate just how great His love is for us.
+The bread represents His body which was broken for us, a body prepared by the Father through the Spirit and given to Jesus to demonstrate just how great His love is for us.
 The wine represents the precious blood of the Son of God poured out for the forgiveness of sins — every single one!
 Nothing was left undone.
-Communion reveals that God didn’t leave anyone out, and we are priceless to Him.
+Communion reveals we are priceless to Him.

 Baptism is an outward demonstration of inner transformation.
 It is a celebration of what happened the moment you believed in Jesus.
 The Bible says that the moment we believed, our flesh was crucified with Christ, and we were made alive with Him.
 We become something new!
 Baptism is an opportunity to express this truth among friends and family of the new life you now live.